srobo/team-emails/SR2020/2020-07-05-virtual-competition-timings.md

 We're pleased to announce the structure of the SR2020 virtual competition.
 We will be running 5 sessions over 3 weekends.

-You will have until 10am on each day to make your changes before your team's code is frozen.
+You will have until 10am on each day to make changes before your team's code is frozen.
 We will be in contact soon about our submission process.

 **At 3pm we will be live-streaming matches** back-to-back on YouTube.